vipyrsec/dragonfly-mainframe/CONTRIBUTING.md

 For each schema change, you should create a revision file using `pdm run alembic revision --autogenerate -m "<short change message>"`.

-**Important**: You must then edit the created file and make sure it is correct.
+**Always** check the generated migrations to see if they are accurate.
+There are many situations where alembic is unable to generate them correctly (link to page talking about it)

 ## Running migrations

 For manual testing, run `pdm run alembic upgrade head` in order to set up the database.
-If you get an error along the lines of `relation "packages" does not exist`, then you probably did not run the migration.